 New Year’s resolutions are kind of like a drunk uncle.
-You know you shouldn’t take him too seriously…but you can’t help but laugh and play along when he comes around once a year.
+You know you shouldn’t take him too seriously … but you can’t help but laugh and play along when he comes around once a year.
+In this post we’re going to look at why New Year’s resolutions fail.

-It’s become popular for people to make fun of New Year’s resolutions (they never work!) in an almost gleeful way (why don’t these fake January people get out of my gym??) but few people understand WHY these resolutions don’t work.
+It’s become popular for people to make fun of New Year’s resolutions (they never work!) in an almost gleeful way (why don’t these fake January people get out of my gym??), but few people understand WHY New Year’s resolutions fail.

 Why New Year’s resolutions fail

-Consider this insight I discovered during the research of one of my courses: In an interesting quirk of human behavior, we would rather continue doing something that doesn’t work rather than try something new that COULD work — but also could fail.
+I wasn’t surprised at all.
+While researching one of my courses, I discovered that we would rather continue doing something that doesn’t work than try something new that COULD work — but also could fail.
+In other words, we’d rather KNOW we’ll fail in a familiar way than fail in a new way.

-That sounds insane, but think about these examples… First, think back to your resolutions from last January.
+That sounds insane … but think back to your resolutions from last January.
 Did you follow through?
 Do you even remember what they were?
 Yet how many of us were tempted to make more resolutions this year?

 So yes, we want to change, but don’t know HOW to do it.
 So we do what’s easy, and what the media tells us to do: Make a New Year’s resolution!